DreezeInc/dev-setup/README.md

    The script will:
    - Ask for your password once at the beginning and cache it for the entire setup duration
-   - Run the main developer environment setup
-   - Ask if you want to install Docker Desktop & Kubernetes (optional)
+   - Ask upfront which components you want to install (main environment and/or Docker/Kubernetes)
+   - Run the entire installation unattended based on your choices
+   - No further interaction needed during installation

 ## macOS Apple Silicon Specific Features